PartnerComm/PcommAnalytics/README.md

 `new PcommAnalyticsVimeoGA();` will scan your page for available Vimeo videos and add GA tracking to them automatically.

-If you are dynamically loading videos there are a few more steps to take after inserting your video on the page.

-Instead of simply calling `new PcommAnalyticsVimeoGA();`, you will need to assign it like `window.vimeoGA = new PcommAnalyticsVimeoGA();`

-This will give you access to the instance at `window.vimeoGA`, where you can pass your new iFrame object to it.

-`window.vimeoGA.processIframe(iframe, index);`

-`iFrame` is the `<iframe>` element you've created.

-`index` is the corresponding index of total Vimeo video possibilities on the page.
-You'll want to carefully figure out how you want to handle this.
-Vimeo Analytics will use this index to keep track of which videos have played for a given length of time.

 #### Dynamic Rendering of Vimeo iFrames

 If you need to dynamically render Vimeo iframes, there are a few additional steps to take.